navidrome/website/content/en/docs/usage/library/tagging/index.md

 individual artists.

 {{< alert color="warning" title="Avoid using separators for multiple artists" >}}
 Relying on separators can cause issues with artist names that legitimately contain a separator character.
-This is not a problem with the *default* artist separators, since they all require surrounding spaces (`" / "`, `" feat. "`, etc.), so a name like `AC/DC` is left intact.
-But it becomes a problem if you customize the separator list to include a bare `"/"` (without spaces), or in **role tags** (`COMPOSER`, `PERFORMER`, …), whose default separators `"/"` and `";"` have no surrounding spaces — there, `AC/DC` *would* be split into `AC` and `DC`.
+This is usually not a problem with the *default* artist separators: the slash separator is `" / "` (with surrounding spaces) rather than a bare `/`, so a name like `AC/DC` is left intact.
+(The `"; "` separator only requires a trailing space, so `Foo; Bar` would still be split.)
+It becomes a problem if you customize the separator list to include a bare `"/"` (without spaces), or in **role tags** (`COMPOSER`, `PERFORMER`, …), whose default separators `"/"` and `";"` have no surrounding spaces — there, `AC/DC` *would* be split into `AC` and `DC`.